Abel Hernández: CSKA Moscow

 On 1 August 2018, Russian Premier League club CSKA Moscow announced the signing of Hernández on a three-year contract.
 He scored his first goal in Russia on 11 August 2018 in his second match in the league, converting the penalty kick to secure an away 1–1 draw against Yenisey Krasnoyarsk.
 In his next match, on 18 August, he scored again and provided an assist in a 3–0 victory over Arsenal Tula.
 He played as a 2nd half substitute in CSKA's shock 3–0 win against Real Madrid at the Santiago Bernabeu in the Champions League.
 The defeat was Real Madrid's heaviest defeat in Europe at home in their history.

 After making only 15 appearances due to injuries, he was released from his contract by mutual consent on 27 May 2019.

 Al Ahli

 Hernández was linked with Nottingham Forest after his release from the Russian capital, but instead signed for Al Ahli SC of the Qatar Stars League, believing that the move would help him back into the national team.

 Internacional

 On 28 August 2020, Hernández joined Campeonato Brasileiro club Internacional on a free transfer, signing a one-year contract.

+In December 2021, Atlético San Luis announced the signing of Hernández on a free transfer.

+In January 2024, he joined Rosario Central on a year-long contract with the option for a further year.
+He played just five times before suffering a tendon injury in April, and his contract was terminated in July.

+On 6 September 2024, he joined Liverpool Montevideo on a free transfer.